-Madame Tussauds is the kind of venue you would expect a huge queue in front of, whatever the day of the year.
-Rows of tourists, mainly, would come to visit the most famous wax museum and leave London with a few selfies with celebrities.
+Madame Tussauds is exactly the kind of place you’d expect a long queue in front of, any day of the year.
+Tourists flock to the world-famous wax museum, leaving London with a handful of celebrity selfies.

-Today, DOYOUSPEAKLONDON guides you through one of the most popular museums in the world!
+Today, DOYOUSPEAKLONDON takes you inside one of the world’s most famous museums.

 In 1794, the French Revolution ended and Marie inherited Dr. Philippe Curtius’ wax collection.
 For the next 33 years, she toured Europe showcasing this collection.
 She married Francois Tussaud in 1795, took his surname, and then renamed her show as Madame Tussaud’s (the ‘s has been abandoned since).